mustafagonul/rpi-dev/README.md

   Removes all downloads - the prepared image and the kernels.

-- `make rootfs`
+- `make clean-rootfs`

   Removes the rootfs.

+- `make clean-sysroot`

+  Removes the sysroot.

 - `make clean`

-  Removes downloads and the rootfs.
+  Removes downloads, rootfs and sysroot.

 - `make run-rpi`